GRAINS-Soy, corn tumble on improving U.S. crop prospects, export competition

 The Kremlin, which has repeatedly warned it could quit the agreement on May 18 over obstacles to its grain and fertilizer exports, said on Tuesday that questions remained about Russia's part of the Black Sea grain deal and contacts were continuing.

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Subhranshu Sahu, Sohini Goswami and Sharon Singleton)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Subhranshu Sahu, Sohini Goswami, Sharon Singleton and Richard Chang)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))